VictoriaDeery/ActiveDirectorySetUp/README.md

 <h2>Outline:</h2>

--Set up:
+- Set up:
   - A. Make a Resource Group in the Subscription inside the Tenant Organization, Azure
   - B. Create a Virtual Network and Subnet
   - C. Create 2 VMs (Windows Server [Domain Controller] & Windows 10 [Client])
 -  Install active directory on the domain controller & Create domain admin user
   -   D. Create a Domain on the Windows Server Server (Domain Controller)
 - Join Client to domain, allowing all users that exist in the domain to log into client-1
   - E.Join the Windows 10 computer to the Domain (Providing the windows 10 computer with access to all user accounts on the Domain)
   - F. Set up Remote Desktop for non-administrative users on client-1, allowing other user accounts to log into client-1 using RDP.
   - G. Use Powershell to automatically create users/clients in bulk
   - H. Confirm by logging into the Windows 10 computer using a domain user, which we will create)

 - Coming Up!: In the next repository, we will reset users passwords, create network shares, and assign permissions to them based on certain users and groups for permission understanding in AD.